 - Embed all the fonts you’ve used;

 - Do not convert your text to outlines;

 - Do not flatten or rasterize your text.

-NOTE: Although Photoshop can generate or edit your PDF files, its purpose is to produce pixel or raster based images.
-PDFs generated by Photoshop will therefor not contain separate text layers.
+💡 PDFs generated by Adobe Photoshop do not support text layers.
 Within the Adobe Suite, Adobe InDesign is used to create books and publications and export these to PDF or other publishable formats.

 If you’re using scanned documents, the only way to make your PDF indexable, is by using OCR software.
 This software helps detecting the text from scanned images and then adds that text into the PDF document.
 Here are a few commonly used OCR Tools:

 Now that the text from your PDF can be indexed, there are a few other features in Publitas that can help improve your SEO.